johnlime/hierarchical_som/README.md

 - Better performance when the Bellman equation is modified to utilize max_a Q(s, a) instead of max_a Q(s', a); (A)

+  - It should be noted that the similar results could be seen with NavigationTask

+  - The original version of the model, which had no changes to the Bellman equation, led to the model's inability to learn the solution of the task.

+- **The problem regarding the Bellman equation seen in (A) can be resolved with a better representation of the reward function (B-2)**

+  - SMC-Premotor-PID model was successfully able to produce good results for navigation an agent from one point to another using NavigationTaskV2

-- Clustering one hot vectors of state layer leads to significant decrease in performance compared to clustering positions of each nodes; (B)
+- Clustering one hot vectors of state layer leads to significant decrease in performance compared to clustering positions of each nodes; (B-1; B-2)

 - Implementations with affordance taken into consideration (A; D-1; D-2)